 The Suavei Advantage

-Another Suavei patent was written to address the explosive growth of distinct IoT devices: dozens of new devices are released weekly, making it very difficult for one company’s R&D department to ever keep up.
+Another Suavei patent was written to address the explosive growth of distinct Internet-connected devices: dozens of new devices are released weekly, making it very difficult for one company’s R&D department to ever keep up.

-Suavei’s team members have each been selling to Security Operations Centers of Communication Service Providers for almost two decades.
+Suavei’s team members have each been selling to Security Operations Centers (SOCs) of Communication Service Providers (CSPs) for almost two decades.
 We know how CSP SOCs operate, what they need and how they need it.
 Our SaaS product was designed, from the ground up, to cater to this use case, and that shows clearly in the UX, be it via our standard GUI or our full, rich, REST API.

 Once vulnerabilities are detected by a Service Provider, what do you do with the information?

-Suavei IoT Security is designed with the three stages of vulnerability management – Detect (the vulnerabilities), Engage (the end user) and Respond (by mitigating the vulnerability) – in mind; the console allows your SOC team to quickly and easily notify end users of the problems found, and offer them different types of solutions, depending on the situation: change default passwords, update or patch the device’s firmware, block affected ports or quarantine the device altogether.
+Suavei Internet Security is designed with the three stages of vulnerability management – Detect (the vulnerabilities), Engage (the end user) and Respond (by mitigating the vulnerability) – in mind; the console allows your SOC team to quickly and easily notify end users of the problems found, and offer them different types of solutions, depending on the situation: change default passwords, update or patch the device’s firmware, block affected ports or quarantine the device altogether.

 Is your business ready?

-Can you afford to have in your network millions of IoT devices that you have no visibility of?
+Can you afford to have in your network millions of remote devices that you have no visibility of?
 Remember: each of those devices can be a soldier in a cyber-war waged against you, or waged against someone else who will likely be looking for somebody to blame…